k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

 - **Embed** - transform the search term or sentence into vector.
   Use the **embed** actor for doing it.
 - **Query** - search for matched results at the Vector DB.
 Note that because this search is done by semantic similarity, then usually more than a single search result is being used.
 In addition each result is retrieved with its rate.

+## Examples

+Example flows that demonstrate the ingestion and retrieval processes can be found at `SharedObjects/Broadway/aifusion/vectors/examples/` - PgembedSearchExample and SqlitembedSearchExample flows